hackerb9/vt340test/charset/DECAPL.md

 [fonts](README.md) which DEC included with APL for the VAX circa 1990 as documented in the [Users Guide][APLUG].

-Note that this differs from both the character set APL uses internally and from the older chart in DEC STD 107 (1980).
+Note that this differs from both the character set VAX APL uses internally and from the older chart in DEC STD 107 (1980).
 It can be used as an 8-bit charset by setting GR to G1 (see [Composite APL Character Set] below).